ComposableFi/composable/frame/staking-rewards/README.md

 Any protocol can have one or more pools.
 The main characteristic of a pool is staked asset identifier(token).

-Each pool is governed through a protocol created it.
+Each pool is governed through a protocol that created it.

 ### Configuration